caretech-owl/hive-cli/README.md

 ### Preparations: Login into GHCR

+You need docker to be setup.
+Follow the steps [described here](https://docs.docker.com/engine/install/) to install and configure the docker engine.
+Furthermore, you need to be able to run docker as a user.
+How this can be achieved for Linux is documented [here](https://docs.docker.com/engine/install/linux-postinstall/)

-Login into GitHub with a [personal access token (ck)](https://github.com/settings/tokens) that only requires `write:packages` permissions.
+Login into GitHub with a [personal access token (ck)](https://github.com/settings/tokens) that only requires `read:packages` permissions.
 Find more info [here](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry).

 ```shell